Let’s Talk about Who Discovered Brazil and When

 The Actual Portuguese Discovery of Brazil

 Historical evidence suggests that, in fact, Brazil was discovered by Duarte Pacheco Pereira in a secret mission ordered by King Manuel of Portugal.
 Pereira’s goal was simple: discover what lies beyond the imaginary line defined by the Treaty of Tordesillas.
 This treaty was signed between Spain and Portugal as a way of dividing any territory that could be discovered in this part of the world.
 Writings of Pereira about his trip to Brazil (notably, Amazonas and Pará) only came out in 1505.
 But they certainly indicate that Brazil was discovered in 1498 and not 1500.
 So April 22nd is Brazil Discovery Day?
 Not quite.

 Despite knowing of Brazil’s existence beforehand, Portugal’s official discovery and eventual conquest of Brazil only took place in the 1500s.
 They initially met the tupinambá Indians – which were just some of the estimated 5 million natives living in Brazil at the time.
 You’d be more likely to learn tupi than learn Portuguese in Brazil then.

 Portugal had two main goals.
 The first one was to establish settlements and the second was to explore the land.
 They were able to monopolize the trade of Pau-Brasil, a local tree found in states such as Bahia, Pernambuco and Rio de Janeiro.
-That tree also later gave name to our country.
+That tree also later gave it’s name to our country.
 The Portuguese then divided the country into captaincies and Brazil became an official colony.
-It remained like that until 1822, when Dom Pedro I declared the independence of Brazil.
+It remained this way until 1822, when Dom Pedro I declared the independence of Brazil.

-Well, guys!
+Well, folks!
 Now you know more about the history of Brazil.
 If someone asks you who discovered Brazil, you know the answer!
-Or two of them!
+Both of them!

-Hope to see you on our next Dica!
+Hope to see you in our next Dica!